 What to do if your dog is lost or stolen

-If your dog is lost or you think that someone might have stolen it then the key is to act quickly.
-The faster you can raise awareness of your missing pet the higher your chances of finding them are.
+If your dog is lost or you think that someone might have stolen it, then the key is to act quickly.
+The faster you can raise awareness of your missing pet, the higher your chances of finding them are.

-Here some ways you can help to raise awareness of your missing or stolen dog and help them be found and returned:
+Here are some ways you can help to raise awareness of your missing or stolen dog and help them be found and returned:

-- Retrace your steps – If your dog went missing during a walk then it is a good idea to retrace your steps and look for any clues that might show where they went.
+- Retrace your steps – If your dog went missing during a walk, then it is a good idea to retrace your steps and look for any clues that might show where they went.
 Search any obvious hiding spots around your area as well.

 - Put up posters & use social media – Putting up posters in your neighbourhood and sharing images of your pet online is a great way to get the word out about your missing dog and increase the chances of someone spotting and returning your lost pet.